 What can I serve this low FODMAP enchilada sauce with?

-Serve this low FODMAP enchilada sauce with your favorite low FODMAP enchilada recipe or as a delicious topping for my upcoming Low FODMAP Wet Burrito Bowls.
+Serve this low FODMAP enchilada sauce with your favorite low FODMAP enchilada recipe or as a delicious topping for my Low FODMAP Wet Burrito Bowls.

 Leftover low FODMAP enchilada sauce can be stored in an airtight container in the refrigerator for up to 5-7 days or in the freezer for up to 3 months.Print

 Sauce up your enchiladas, wet burritos, and other Mexican and Tex-Mex dishes without the FODMAPs with this easy, homemade Low FODMAP Red Enchilada Sauce!
 Gluten-free with vegetarian / vegan option.
+Please note: this recipe contains spicy ingredients.
+See recipe notes for additional information.

 - 2 tablespoons gluten-free all-purpose flour